siddharthsingh89/siddharthsingh89.github.io/_posts/2020-03-24-Video-Stream-platform.md

 DASH is an adaptive bitrate streaming technology where a multimedia file is partitioned into one or more segments and delivered to a client using HTTP.
 A media presentation description (MPD) describes segment information (timing, URL, media characteristics like video resolution and bit rates), and can be organized in different ways such as SegmentList, SegmentTemplate, SegmentBase and SegmentTimeline, depending on the use case.
 Segments can contain any media data, however the specification provides specific guidance and formats for use with two types of containers: ISO base media file format (e.g. MP4 file format) or MPEG-2 Transport Stream.

 Adaptive bitrate streaming is a technique used in streaming multimedia over computer networks.
-Today's adaptive streaming technologies are almost exclusively based on HTTP[1] and designed to work efficiently over large distributed HTTP networks such as the Internet.
+Today's adaptive streaming technologies are almost exclusively based on HTTP and designed to work efficiently over large distributed HTTP networks such as the Internet.
 It works by detecting a user's bandwidth and CPU capacity in real time and adjusting the quality of the media stream accordingly.
-[2] It requires the use of an encoder which can encode a single source media (video or audio) at multiple bit rates.
-The player client[3]switches between streaming the different encodings depending on available resources.[4]
-"The result: very little buffering, fast start time and a good experience for both high-end and low-end connections."[5]
+It requires the use of an encoder which can encode a single source media (video or audio) at multiple bit rates.
+The player client switches between streaming the different encodings depending on available resources.
+The result is very little buffering, fast start time and a good experience for both high-end and low-end connections."

 #### Security